EECS 183 Labs

 Direct submission link

 In this lab, you are writing code to master the use of classes.
-You will complete part of Project 4 in the lab.
+You will also use your solutions for Project 4.

 Starter Files